Skip to main content

 Bloom Filters & Learned Indices

-The Bloom filter (Bloom, 1970) is one of the most elegant probabilistic data structures: it uses k hash functions to map elements into a bit array of m bits, supporting set membership queries with zero false negatives and a controllable false positive rate of approximately (1 - e^{-kn/m})^k, where n is the number of inserted elements.
-For optimal k = (m/n) ln 2, the false positive rate is (1/2)^k, which decreases exponentially with bits per element.
-This remarkable space-accuracy tradeoff -- answering "is x in S?" using only ~10 bits per element for a 1% false positive rate, compared to storing full elements which may require hundreds of bytes -- makes Bloom filters foundational in systems for AI, used in deduplication pipelines for LLM pre-training data (Lee, 2022), caching layers in retrieval systems, and distributed training coordination.
+The Bloom filter (Bloom, 1970) is one of the most elegant probabilistic data structures: it uses kk hash functions to map elements into a bit array of mm bits, supporting set membership queries with zero false negatives and a controllable false positive rate.
+Under the standard assumption that the hash functions are independent and map elements uniformly at random over the bit array, the false positive rate is approximately (1ekn/m)k(1 - e^{-kn/m})^k, where nn is the number of inserted elements.
+For optimal k=(m/n)ln2k = (m/n) \ln 2, this approximation reduces to (1/2)k(1/2)^k, which decreases exponentially with bits per element.
+This remarkable space-accuracy tradeoff (answering "is x in S?" using only about 10 bits per element for a 1% false positive rate, compared to storing full elements which may require hundreds of bytes) makes Bloom filters foundational in systems for AI, used in deduplication pipelines for LLM pre-training data, caching layers in retrieval systems, and distributed training coordination.

 Counting and Deletable Bloom Filters

 Standard Bloom filters do not support element deletion (clearing a bit might affect other elements that hash to the same position).
 Counting Bloom filters replace each bit with a counter, supporting both insertion and deletion at the cost of increased memory.
 Cuckoo filters (Fan et al., 2014) provide an alternative that supports deletion while using less memory than counting Bloom filters and achieving lower false positive rates.
-In AI systems, deletable Bloom filters are useful for maintaining dynamic data indices -- for example, tracking which documents have been processed in a continual learning pipeline where documents may be retracted or updated.
+In AI systems, deletable Bloom filters are useful for maintaining dynamic data indices, for example tracking which documents have been processed in a continual learning pipeline where documents may be retracted or updated.

 Learned Bloom Filters